-To maintain the integrity of your HACCP Auditor certification, ASQ requires that you recertify every three years.
+To maintain the integrity of your HACCP (Food Safety) Auditor certification, ASQ requires that you recertify every three years.
 Find out the steps you need to take for recertification.

 ASQ certification examinations are delivered by ASQ's testing partner, Prometric.
 The examination scheduling instructions in your eligibility letter will direct you to a section of Prometric's website, where you can select and schedule your examination date and location.